HVML/.github/profile/README.md

    - New samples to illustrate how to use Foil renderer in HVML.
 - On Mar.
 31, 2023, HVML Community announces the availability of xGUI Pro 0.6.4.
    The most important feature in this version is as follow:
-   - It is compatible with the standard WebKit2Gtk development packages on Linux or macOS (by using macPorts).
+   - xGUI Pro now is compatible with the standard upstream WebKit2Gtk development package.
    That is, the tailored WebKit is no longer a must.
+   - xGUI Pro now provides support for Linux and macOS.

-## Developers and Contributors
+## Main Developers and Contributors

-- Developers:
+- Main Developers:
    - Vincent Wei: The architect; one of the maintainers of PurC and xGUI Pro.
    - XUE Shuming: One of maintainers of PurC and PurC Fetcher.
    - LIU Xin: The developer and maintainer of extenal DVObj `FS` and `FILE` of PurC.
    - XU Xiaohong: He was involved in the development of PurC prior to v0.8.0.
    - GENG Yue: He was involved in the development of PurC prior to v0.2.0.
-- Contributors:
+- Main Contributors:
    - Gavin Guo: The visual designer of HVML logo.
    - DAI Zhenan (戴哲楠): The visual designer of HVML logo.
    - TIAN Siyuan (田思源): The original designer of HVML logo.